 Visit the Science Industry and Business Library for:

 - most of the decisions of the Unified Court System of the State of New York including the decisions of this state’s highest court, the Court of Appeals, that are available in print and online since 1990, the Appellate Division decisions are also available in print and online since 2003 and the New York Supplement also includes certain other New York decisions.

 - many New York City laws including the Charter and Administrative Code that includes the Building and the Construction Codes with a print index or that are available online as well as the Zoning Resolution and Updates and the local laws and many other New York City ordinances and regulations.

 - all published opinions of the federal courts including the United States Reports of the Supreme Court in print and electronically since 1893, the Federal Reporter Series, the Federal Supplement and a comprehensive guide to research in the Congressional Record.

-- a number of legal manuals and other works designed for the non-lawyer that are useful for legal research that may be found in the Catalog as well as useful pathfinders Legal Materials on the Web and Government.
+- a number of legal manuals and other works designed for the non-lawyer that are useful for legal research that may be found in the Catalog as well as useful pathfinders, such as Legal Materials on the Web.
 And there are numerous NYPL databases that address law and related matters as well as good sources of information on the internet.